haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action

-  This function take a string repsenting ASCTIME date, and returns an integer containing the corresponding date with a epoch format.
+  This function take a string representing ASCTIME date, and returns an integer containing the corresponding date with a epoch format.

   :param string date: a date ASCTIME formatted